-You do not need to wait for the reporting deadline to report your CPE.
-Once you have completed all your CPE, report it online anytime after January 1 using Online Services.
+You do not need to wait for the reporting deadline of December 31 to report your CPE.
+Once you have completed all your CPE, report it online anytime after June 30 using Online Services.
 You are only able to enter your CPE for the year once via Online Services, so be sure you have all your information gathered prior to beginning.

 Note: If you did not complete your required CPE by June 30th of the reporting year, you'll need to complete the necessary CPE and send the associated certificates of completion along with all accrued noncompliance fees to the board office as soon as possible.
 Fees continue to accrue until you submit the certificates of completion to the Board office.
 See CPE Requirements information below.
 If, upon review, you have further questions, contact the Board office.

 See Minnesota Rules 1105.3000 - 1105.3350 for additional information.

 - CPE is completed on a fiscal year basis - July 1 to June 30.

 - 120 hours, with a minimum of 20 hours per year, are required over a three-year period.

 - 8 hours of ethics training must be completed in each three-year period.

 - CPE is reviewed on a rolling three-year basis.
 In any given three-year period, you must have 120 hours, with a minimum of 20 hours per year and 8 hours of ethics.